 \section{Related Work}

-QNNs are widely adopted to reduce model size and computational costs, making them suitable for edge and mobile device applications \cite{nagel2021white}.
+QNNs are widely adopted to reduce model size and computational costs, making them suitable for mobile devices and edge applications \cite{nagel2021white}.
 Quantization-Aware Training (QAT) \cite{hubara2016binarized, rastegari2016xnor, zhou2016dorefa, li2019additive} and Post-Training Quantization (PTQ) \cite{nagel2020up, li2021brecq, hubara2021accurate, wei2022qdrop} are two prominent approaches for implementing low-bitwidth models, each introducing varying degrees of robustness against adversarial attacks \cite{bernhard2019impact, sen2020empir, fu2021double}.
 Recent studies indicate that while quantization may disrupt the gradient landscape, creating potential resistance to some pixel-level perturbations \cite{goodfellow2014explaining, madry2017towards, carlini2017towards}, its effectiveness against more structured adversarial patterns remains uncertain \cite{zhang2021medq}.
-Research on QNNs has largely centered on dispersed, pixel-level adversarial attacks \cite{Li2024InvestigatingTI, yang2024quantization}, leaving a gap in understanding how QNNs respond to localized, high-visibility attacks like patch-based adversarial patterns.
+Research on QNNs has focused mainly on dispersed, pixel-level adversarial attacks \cite{Li2024InvestigatingTI, yang2024quantization}, leaving a gap in understanding how QNNs respond to localized, high-visibility attacks like patch-based adversarial patterns.